alimate/alimate.github.io/_posts/2020-3-7-queue-based-locks.md

 {% endhighlight %}
 Similarly, the TTAS implementation outperforms the TAS one in terms of latency with less jitter.

-*What is the cause for this performance degradation?*
+*What is the cause of this performance degradation?*

 ## Shared Multi-Processor Architecture
 ---